The 5 C’s of Credit: What Lenders Look For

 - Debt-to-income ratio (DTI): This is a measurement used for individuals that evaluates the percentage of your monthly debt obligations and your monthly gross income.
 The lower your DTI ratio, the more willing a lender will be to lend you money.

-- Debt service coverage ratio (DSCR): This measures your business’ ability to repay debt by dividing your net operating income by your total debt and interest payments.
+- Debt Service Coverage Ratio (DSCR): This measures your business’s ability to repay debt by dividing your net operating income by your total debt and interest payments.
 Lenders generally use this to evaluate your capacity because it shows if your business is generating enough income to pay its debt.

-- Level of excess cash flow: Lenders use your financial statements, such as business cash flow statements, to analyze the level of excess funds available to repay any debt obligations.
+- Level of excess cash flow: Lenders use your financial statements, such as a cash flow statement, to analyze the level of excess funds available to repay any debt obligations.

 Capital: What You Owe vs What You Own